weareunite/unisys-installer/README.md

 This is going to install all dependencies, publish all important vendor configs, migrate, setup some configs and run migrations.

 Command is going to generate and print the password for the default administrator account.
-Do not remember to save this password.
+Do not forget to save this password.

 ## License